 As we head into the autumn and winter months most of us become susceptible to the winter blues at one point or another, and there are some very good reasons why, including the lack of vitamin D and the propensity to veer towards stodgy foods.
 Here Sue Davis, Naturopath at Lifehouse Spa gives a few tips on how to limit the lows…

 As a rule, we’re meant to have a good summer between May and September, and during that time it’s recommended that we sunbathe for 15 minutes a day so the body can store vitamin D which it then releases over winter months.
-In the UK however, we don’t get good summers as much as we would like so a lot of us are vitamin D deficient by October.
+In the UK however, we don’t get good summers as much as we would like (although this year has been pretty great on the weather front) so a lot of us are vitamin D deficient by October.